 - Keep learning: There is a lot of disinformation in the marketplace about blockchain.
 For an organisation to stay the course on their plan to implement this important new technology, they need a trusted advisor who can distill the noise and provide unbiased analysis and strategic counsel specific to the organisation and its goals.
 This will most likely come from the partnership of the Trailblazer and the Athlete.

 The only risk you can take is not to take a risk.

 Time is running out for the early adopter advantage with blockchain.
 Very soon there will be a sudden and unpredictable tipping point when the norm will be implementation, and everyone else will be late to the party.
 Remember when Amazon was a little website that sold books?

 I’m not suggesting that all companies should wholeheartedly embrace blockchain.
 As mentioned before, the regulatory landscape is undefined, and proven models are still really young.
 What I am saying is all companies should learn about it and bring in a leader who understands it to determine what—if anything—it means for your business.

-To learn more about Odgers Berndtson’s U.S. perspective on blockchain, please see partner Richard Pooley’s recent article in Blockchain Magazine titled, “What Makes a Successful CEO of a Blockchain Company,” and “Tokenization of Talent: The Impact of Blockchain on Recruitment.”
+To learn more about Odgers Berndtson U.S.’ perspective on blockchain, check out my colleague Richard Pooley’s recent articles, “What Makes a Successful CEO of a Blockchain Company,” and “Tokenisation of Talent: The Impact of Blockchain on Recruitment.”